Luis Gutirrez - 28/02/2019

-Telmo Rodriguez is one of the greatest of Spanish winemakers.
-In a fashion not dissimilar to Alavaro Palacios, Telmo travelled and learnt for many years before returning home to Rioja, where he has improved yet further the quality of a wine that was already outstanding.
-In addition he supervises négociant projects throughout Spain.
+Telmo Rodriguez is one of the great Spanish winemakers.
+He travelled and learnt for many years before returning home to Rioja.
+In addition, he supervises négociant projects throughout Spain.
 One of his most acclaimed projects is in Ribera del Duero.

 The charismatic Telmo has something of the prodigal about him, having now returned to his Riojan homestead to energise the great house of Remelluri.
-One should not overlook, however, his other properties, which explore some of the lesser known areas of Spain and in each case seek to make superlative and characterful wines.
-Ribera del Duero is, of course, far from a lesser-known area, so it is to Telmo’s great credit, but to no–one’s particular surprise, that the wines he makes at Matallana are amongst the very best here too.
+One should not overlook, however, his other properties, which explore some of the lesser-known areas of Spain and in each case seek to make superlative and characterful wines.
+Ribera del Duero is far from a lesser-known area, so it is to Telmo’s great credit, but to no-one’s surprise, that the wines he makes at Matallana are amongst the very best here too.

 Mencía is the primary grape of the Bierzo region and its undisputed star, covering nearly two-thirds of the vineyards.
 This red grape variety is grown almost exclusively in north-western part of Spain (especially in the DOs of Galicia, Valdeorras, Monterrei, and Ribeira Sacra).
 Mencía ripens early, by mid-September, and is well suited to the maritime climate of Bierzo where autumn rains are quite common.